cpressey/LCF-style-ND/README.md

 You have some operations that produce trivial valid proofs.

-You have some other operations that take valid proofs and transform them to produce new valid proofs.
+You have some other operations that take valid proofs and transform them in some way to produce new valid proofs.

 You don't provide any other way to produce or mutate such a data object.
 In this way, these data objects are guaranteed